Ard3ny/ard3ny.github.io/_posts/2023-01-22-Create-proxmox-cluster.md

 Now you can monitor and provision both of them from one place.

-You can also migrate your Vm’s and LXC containers between them and you can also set up something called HA (high viability) which will keep your nodes running even if one of the nodes shuts down.
+You can also migrate your "VM’s" and LXC containers between them and you can also set up something called HA (high viability) which will keep your nodes running even if one of the nodes shuts down.